tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 The concept of **the cloud** is presented to students by highlighting the importance that these kinds of computing services have for FinTech professionals, given that the cloud allows scaling ML models to be used by hundreds or thousands of users.

-Students will be introduced to Amazon Web Services (AWS), the cloud platform that is going to be used in this unit, as well as to the AWS resources that students will learn to deploy ML models in the cloud and create conversational interfaces, such as, robo advisors.
+Students will be introduced to Amazon Web Services (AWS).
+This cloud platform is going to be used in this unit, as well as to the AWS resources that students will learn to deploy ML models in the cloud and create conversational interfaces, such as robo advisors.

 As a prelude for the rest of the unit, a demo of the homework is presented.